-If you want to make a text or play come alive, dance can do that, which in turn makes subjects clearer for your students, as it gives them a fresh way of looking at something.
+If you want to make a text, poem, story or play come alive, dance can do that.
+This in turn makes subjects clearer for your students, as it gives them a fresh way of looking at something.

-These dance workshops can be especially good for children who might not have English as a first language, as we turn a story into movement which everyone can easily understand and enjoy.
+These dance workshops can be especially good for children who might not have English as a first language.
+We turn a story into movement which everyone can easily understand and enjoy.
 Children love getting into different characters, and they can really let their imagination run wild.

 We have done many workshops for ‘World Book week’ in schools.
-In the past we have danced as Umpa Lumpa’s from Charlie and the Chocolate Factory, all turned into bears on ‘We’re going on a bear hunt’, and also taken some of Keates’ poems and made some moving dance performances, to name a few.
+In the past we have danced as Oompa Lumpa’s from Charlie and the Chocolate Factory, we’ve turned into bears on ‘We’re going on a bear hunt’, and also taken some of Keates’ poems and made some moving dance performances – to name a few.

 So let us know if you have a piece of text or story that you want to develop, and we can help you turn it into a dance….